borgbackup/borg/docs/faq.rst

 ``borg info``, ``borg list``, ``borg extract`` and ``borg mount`` should work just fine without it.

-If the the nonce file stored in the repo is lost, but you still have your local copy, borg will recreate the repository nonce file the next time you run ``borg create``.
+If the nonce file stored in the repo is lost, but you still have your local copy, borg will recreate the repository nonce file the next time you run ``borg create``.
 This should be safe for repositories that are only used from one user account on one machine.